 One of the options for our collaboration tools is a move of faculty and staff to the Microsoft Office 365 cloud-based service.

-Office 365 is a cloud-based e-communication suite that encompasses business-class email and calendaring, as well as online conferencing, secure file sharing and storage, and text and video chat capabilities, all of which are synced across multiple devices - desktops, laptops, tablets, and smart phones.
+Microsoft Office 365 is a cloud-based e-communication suite that encompasses business-class email and calendaring, as well as online conferencing, secure file sharing and storage, and text and video chat capabilities, all of which are synced across multiple devices - desktops, laptops, tablets, and smart phones.

 The Information Systems and Technology – Faculty Advisory Committee (FAC) have reviewed background information related to the provisioning of cloud-based collaboration and productivity tools for faculty and staff.
 Discussion centered around the Office 365 solution, similar to what is being used by undergraduate and graduate students.
 The committee has discussed various issues related to this service in particular, and the more general direction for cloud-based services.